Kamesh272004/ssh-brute-force-detection-splunk/README.md

 ### Attack Flow

-1. Kali connects to the Ubuntu machine over SSH.
+1. Kali Linux connects to the Ubuntu machine over SSH.
-2. Multiple invalid password attempts are made against a fake/invalid username.
+2. Multiple invalid password attempts are made against a fake / invalid username.
 3. Ubuntu logs the failed authentication attempts in `/var/log/auth.log`.
 4. The log file is copied and ingested into Splunk Cloud.
 5. Splunk parses the logs and visualizes brute force activity on a dashboard.